 It also establishes an Expert Panel for the road transport industry and a Road Transport Advisory Group.

-Given the extent of the changes, it is recommended that all employers review their employment contracts and policies and procedures.
+Given the extent of the changes, it is recommended that all employers review their employment contracts and policies and procedures so CCIWA are currently offering a free red flag review.
+Contact our legal team at [email protected] if you would like to discuss a free review of your employment contracts.

-Contact our Employee Relations Advice Centre for more information about how CCIWA’s employment lawyers and HR consultants can assist with this on (08) 9365 7660, or via [email protected]
+Otherwise, contact our Employee Relations Helpline for more information about how CCIWA’s employment lawyers and HR consultants can assist with this on (08) 9365 7660, or via [email protected].